 Historically, we tend to divide the roles of engineers, inventors, musicians, and composers.
 That division conforms to an archaic hierarchical structure where the "thinkers" (composers, inventors) were placed higher than "laborers" (musicians, engineers), and as such the activities of the former were valued more within a given culture.
 However, this notion has been continuously challenged throughout the 20th and 21st centuries, with roles becoming more fluid and the processes unfolding as equally interdependent.
 A number of things affected this change, and while it is well beyond the scope of this article to provide a full analysis of what caused the shift in the hierarchy of the institution of music, there are a couple of things worth mentioning because both have direct relationship to the evolution of music technology.

 Getting a taste of what technology could bring to the development of new music, the composers who had striven to get as far away as possible from the past were quick to adapt any potentially usable bit of electronics to the process of music making.
-Soon, tape recorders were joined by sine wave oscillators, filters, and function generators, forming an assemblage of tools that could be seen as a prototypical synthesizer.
+Soon, tape recorders joined sine wave oscillators, filters, and function generators, forming an assemblage of tools that could be seen as a prototypical synthesizer.
 From this angle, the role of composer-musicians in the creation of the synthesizer becomes evident.
 In fact, there are many examples of direct relationships between historic synthesizer inventors, and musicians/composers.
 The aforementioned RCA Mark II developed at the Columbia-Princeton Electronic Music Center was largely co-designed through consultation with the composer Vladimir Ussachevsky.
-Robert Moog was greatly influenced by the inventor Harald Bode and composer-inventor Raymond Scott, and it is difficult to imagine a history of the company without Wendy Carlos' Switched On Bach recording.
+Robert Moog was greatly influenced by composer and collaborator Herb Deutsch, inventor Harald Bode, and composer-inventor Raymond Scott, and it is difficult to imagine a history of the company without Wendy Carlos's Switched On Bach recording.

 In the photo below are members, and founders of San Francisco Tape Music Center: Bill Maginnis, Tony Martin, Ramon Sender, Mort Subotnick, and Pauline Oliveros.
 (Image courtesy: Center for Contemporary Music Archive)